Skip to main content Skip to primary navigation

 Now, Professor Gessner’s team has designed a range of ligands, each for specific reaction uses and are always innovating to expand the versatility of the technology.

 Umicore offers its customers globally a selection of YPhos ligand and catalyst systems on both research and commercial scales.
-To discover how YPhos technology can serve your specific needs, find our more information here.
+To discover how YPhos technology can serve your specific needs, find our more information about the acquiry here.
 As Professor Gessner said in her recent Chemistry World interview, ‘Frankly, if one is interested in coupling reactions, I would say you should always try the YPhos ligands.’